 In this section, you will find a handout that explains the differences between palliative and hospice care, as well as a handout describing how someone who practices a way of being or religion might relate to death and dying.

-- > Palliative Care or Hospice? - Cultural and Spiritual Beliefs and Practices about Death, Dying, and Funerals
+- ➤ What Is the Difference between Palliative Care and Hospice Care? - ➤ Cultural and Spiritual Beliefs and Practices about Death, Dying, and Funerals